balintsera/deeplearningaz/README.md

 Before running the files with VSCode, install keras and tensorflow `pip install keras tensorflow`.
 Then update all dependencies in the container with: `conda update --all`.

+At the current image version `apt-get update && apt-get install libgl1-mesa-glx -y` is also needed.